 Horticultural oils kill by suffocation or after penetrating over-wintering stages of the insect.
 Consequently, they may not be effective where several layers of scale coverings have accumulated.
 Insecticidal soaps are long chain fatty acids that kill susceptible insects through direct contact.
 Like horticultural oils, they require thorough coverage.
 Soaps leave no residue so repeated applications may be needed for some pests.
 These products may burn the foliage of sensitive plants, such as Japanese maple, so check the label for information about the plant species that you intend to treat.

 A variety of natural and synthetic insecticides are labeled for use as sprays to control scale crawlers on landscape trees and shrubs.
 While the residual life of these products is generally longer than oils and soaps, timing, coverage, and precautions on damage to some plant species are very similar to those for oils and soaps.

 Below are some options for scale insect crawler control.

 The success or failure of control efforts may not be readily apparent but here are some things to check.

-- Dead soft scales often fall off of the plant.
-Live scales should produce a liquid when mashed, dead scales will be dry and not "bleed" when crushed.
+- Live scales should produce a liquid when mashed, dead scales will be dry and not "bleed" when crushed.

-- New foliage of infested plants should have a healthier appearance once the scale burden has been removed.
+- New foliage should have a healthier appearance once the scale burden has been removed.
 Buds should break a little earlier than when the plant was infested and expanded leaves should have normal color and turgor.

 CAUTION!
 Pesticide recommendations in this publication are registered for use in Kentucky, USA ONLY!
 The use of some products may not be legal in your state or country.
 Please check with your local county agent or regulatory official before using any pesticide mentioned in this publication.